 I received a parking or traffic violation that

 I need to rent a vehicle for a club or class outing.
 How do I go about that?
 See the Motor Pool information page for our vehicle list and policies.
-Please not that before you submit a vehicle request you'll need to have a certified driver lined up.
+Please note that before you submit a vehicle request, you'll need to have a certified driver lined up.

 What are the blue lights on campus?
 The blue light emergency stations are available for emergency assistance and information, medical assistance, fire alert, reporting crimes or suspicious persons, reporting vehicular accidents, or if you feel unsafe for any reason.
 Members of the campus community can call emergency personnel with a simple push of a button.
-At the same time, the LED Blue Light begins to flash, attracting attention to the location.
+When the button is pushed, the LED blue light begins to flash, attracting attention to the location.
 The emergency phone faceplate is illuminated at all times for clear visibility during the night.
 A map showing the station locations is available here.

 Where can I park?
-Beginning with the 2013-14 school year, campus parking lots will be assigned by commuter type: Resident Student, Off Campus Students, Evening/Graduate Student, and Faculty/Staff.
+Campus parking lots are assigned by commuter type: East Campus Residents, West Campus Residents, Commuter Students, Evening/Graduate Student, and Faculty/Staff and Contractors.
 These linked maps are colored to coincide with vehicle registration decals, so if you're unsure which category you fit into just double-check the color!
-Visitor spots are clearly marked and should be used only by visitors (i.e. no registered vehicles) and other restricted categories (for registered and visitor vehicles) include handicap, short-term, loading/service, low-emission and motorcycle parking.
-The Parking Space Type Map shows where these spaces can be found around campus.
+Visitor spots are clearly marked and should be used only by visitors (i.e. no registered vehicles) and other restricted categories (for registered and visitor vehicles) include handicapped, short-term, loading/service, low-emission and motorcycle parking.
+The Parking-Space-by-Type Map shows where these spaces can be found around campus.